 Will I receive a 1099 form from Opendorse for funds in my account balance if I have not transferred those funds to my bank account?

 Yes.
-You will receive a 1099 form from Opendorse for all earnings through Opendorse – including cash and in-kind payments – from the previous calendar year (January 1 through December 31) if the total value earned is $600 or more regardless of if the funds have been transferred to your bank account.
+You will receive a 1099 form from Opendorse for all earnings through Opendorse – including cash and in-kind payments – from the previous calendar year (January 1 through December 31) if the total value earned is $600 or more, regardless of whether the funds have been transferred to your bank account.

-Do I need to resubmit my W-9 form if I have created a business or LLC, or changed addresses?
+Do I need to resubmit my W-9 form if I have created a business or LLC?

-Yes – you will need to update your W-9 form submitted to Opendorse if your filing status has changed (I.e., if you have created an LLC, if you have married, or changed your legal name, or if you have changed addresses since you completed your W9).
-Please reach out to Opendorse Support via the support chat or email to have them reset your W-9 form.
+Yes – you will need to update your W-9 form submitted to Opendorse if your filing status has changed.
+This will require your Stripe account type to be updated on the back end.
+Please reach out to Opendorse Support via the support chat or email so they can contact Stripe Support (our payment processor) to update your account to a business account.

 Where do I file my taxes?